jeremyabbott/FsBlog/source/blog/2015/02-11-JavaScriptTheGoodParts.md

 Using the _new_ operator when invoking a function does change the context of _this_.
 Functions that are invoked with _new_ are called constructor functions and by convention start with an upper-case letter (PascalCase). **Invoking a constructor function without the _new_ operator can cause all sorts of nasty things to happen!**

-Example of using constructor functions with and without _new_.
+Example of using constructor functions with and without _new_:

     var foo = "global foo variable";

-// PascalCase indicating constructor function function Thing() {
+    // PascalCase indicating constructor function
+    function Thing() {
         this.foo = "thing's foo variable";
     }

     // create a new Thing object using the _new_ operator var someThing = new Thing();
     console.log(someThing.foo); // "thing's foo variable"

-// invoked without new operator var someOtherThing = Thing();
+    // invoked without new operator
+    var someOtherThing = Thing();
     console.log(foo); // "thing's foo variable"
     console.log(someOtherThing.foo); // throws exception because someOtherThing is undefined.

 In the preceding example, the value of a global variable was accidentally changed when a constructor function was invoked without the _new_ operator.